k21971/EvilHack/doc/evilhack-changelog.md

   or revival failed
 - Same food eating rules for monster draugr vs player draugr
 - Fix: 'Achievements completed' header in dumplog
+- Fix: no magic resistance/reflection conducts were being broken by monsters